 Micah 5:7

-from the Lord—Israel's restoration and the consequent conversion of the Gentiles are solely of grace.
+from the Lord--Israel's restoration and the consequent conversion of the Gentiles are solely of grace.

-tarrieth not for man—entirely God's work, as independent of human contrivance as the dew and rains that fertilize the soil.
+tarrieth not for man--entirely God's work, as independent of human contrivance as the dew and rains that fertilize the soil.

 Zechariah 14:16

-from year to year—literally, "from the sufficiency of a year in a year."
+from year to year--literally, "from the sufficiency of a year in a year."

-feast of tabernacles—The other two great yearly feasts, passover and pentecost, are not specified, because, their antitypes having come, the types are done away with.
+feast of tabernacles--The other two great yearly feasts, passover and pentecost, are not specified, because, their antitypes having come, the types are done away with.
 But the feast of tabernacles will be commemorative of the Jews' sojourn, not merely forty years in the wilderness, but for almost two thousand years of their dispersion.
 So it was kept on their return from the Babylonian dispersion (Ne 8:14-17).
 It was the feast on which Jesus made His triumphal entry into Jerusalem (Mt 21:8); a pledge of His return to His capital to reign (compare Le 23:34, 39, 40, 42; Re 7:9; 21:3).
-A feast of peculiar joy (Ps 118:15; Ho 12:9).
-The feast on which Jesus gave the invitation to the living waters of salvation ("Hosanna," save us now, was the cry, Mt 21:9; compare Ps 118:25, 26) (Joh 7:2, 37).
+A feast of peculiar joy (Psa 118:15; Ho 12:9).
+The feast on which Jesus gave the invitation to the living waters of salvation ("Hosanna," save us now, was the cry, Mt 21:9; compare Psa 118:25, 26) (Joh 7:2, 37).
 To the Gentiles, too, it will be significant of perfected salvation after past wanderings in a moral wilderness, as it originally commemorated the ingathering of the harvest.
-The seedtime of tears shall then have issued in the harvest of joy [MOORE].
+The seedtime of tears shall then have issued in the harvest of joy [Moore].
 "All the nations" could not possibly in person go up to the feast, but they may do so by representatives.

 Copyright information for JFB